 How exactly did the Ryder Cup get to this place?
 We traveled back in time, looking through the match’s history to identify various moments that have helped nudge the competition to its present state: a clash of prideful golfers, playing not for themselves but for each other and for their countries.
 These aren’t the biggest moments in Ryder Cup history, or even the most memorable necessarily.
-But they are individual moments that shaped what we’re missing this weekend in Whistling Straits and we’ll long to see a year from now when the postponed event finally (fingers crossed) happens.
+But they are individual moments that shaped what we’re about to see this week at Marco Simone as the 44th playing of the matches takes place.

 1927: Begin at the beginning